smartstream-tv/pulumi-aws-toolbox/README.md

 # Pulumi AWS Toolbox

-The Pulumi AWS Toolbox is an opinionated library containing components to build the infrastructure for website projects.
+The Pulumi AWS Toolbox is an opinionated library containing components to deploy common application to the AWS cloud.

 It's mostly useful for projects that follow these design ideas:
 * being as serverless as possible, with pay per request AWS resources while avoiding resources that incur a fixed cost per hour